-Mark D. Pierce, Partner, handles complex civil litigation involving aviation law, product liability, personal injury and commercial disputes.
+Mark D. Pierce, Of Counsel, handles complex civil litigation involving aviation law, product liability, personal injury and commercial disputes.
 An FAA-certified commercial pilot and flight instructor, Mark brings a wealth of experience to his clients in aviation-related legal matters.
 In addition, he represents those harmed by dangerous drugs and medical devices.
 Mark has been board certified in Civil Trial Law by the Texas Board of Legal Specialization since 1988 and has received Martindale-Hubbell’s AV® rating based on peer reviews for legal ability and integrity.
 He also has been recognized by Super Lawyers (2011-2014).

 - B.A., Journalism, The University of Texas at Austin